WiTheR60334/Stock_Market_Prediction/README.md

 # Stock_Market_Prediciton
-I have created a ML model, which predicts Stock Market trend and also its closing price with ver less error.
+I have created a ML model, which predicts Stock Market trend and also its closing price with very less error.

 ### Sourcerer
 `ROMIR BEDEKAR`